 The Task Force was established by President Larry Voyles in 2015 to ensure that essential institutional knowledge on national and international commitments related to trapping and furbearer management were summarized and transmitted.
+This also provided an opportunity to strengthen the state/federal partnership on matters important to the furbearer management community within state and federal agencies.

 Institutional knowledge of the development of AFWA's BMPs and the negotiation of the Agreed Minute (Appendix I) with the EU is important and is being lost rapidly through retirements.
-Understanding the intent of and the definitions in the Agreed Minute are needed to sustain the effective implementation of policy.
-Also, the grooming of rising biologists to understand the policy and politics around trapping will be needed if we are to successfully sustain trapping as a management tool in the U.S.
+Understanding the intent of and definitions in the Agreed Minute are needed to sustain the effective implementation of policy.
+Also, the education of rising biologists to understand the policy and politics around trapping will be needed if we are to successfully sustain trapping as a management tool in the U.S.

-The Task Force Charge was:
+The Task Force charge was:

-- 1. address the U.S. Agreed Minute pertaining to the continuation of the U.S. fur trade with the EU and U.S. commitments made within the Agreed Minute and Annexes, - 2. monitor developments relative to the ISO standards for trap testing and maintain appropriate involvement with the U.S. Technical Advisory Group (U.S. TAG) (which operates under the auspices of the ANSI on trap testing, - 3. monitor domestic and international policy as it relates to trapping, and - 4. ensure that existing institutional knowledge and expertise is captured and documented relative to the negotiation of the Agreed Minute to inform future policy and program leaders.
+- 1. address the U.S. Agreed Minute pertaining to the continuation of the U.S. fur trade with the EU and U.S. commitments made within the Agreed Minute and Annexes, - 2. monitor developments relative to the ISO standards for trap testing and maintain appropriate involvement with the U.S. Technical Advisory Group (U.S. TAG) which operates under the auspices of the ANSI on trap testing, - 3. monitor domestic and international policy as it relates to trapping, and - 4. ensure that existing institutional knowledge and expertise is captured and documented relative to the negotiation of the Agreed Minute to inform future policy and program leaders.